SiddhaK17/Python-CLI-Project-Collection/README.md

 - Handle **user input, flow control, and program logic** in a responsive and intuitive way.

 #### 🧱 Apply Object-Oriented Programming (OOP)
-- Create programs using **classes, objects, methods, and encapsulation** to understand real-world software modeling.
+- Create programs using **classes, objects, methods, and encapsulation** to understand real world software modeling.

 #### 🌍 Contribute to a Developer Portfolio
 - Maintain this repository as a **track record of consistent coding practice**.
-- Showcase my **progressive learning** and commitment to clean, maintainable code in the open-source space.
+- Showcase my **progressive learning** and commitment to clean, maintainable code in the open source space.

 ---

 > 🛤 Each project in this repo represents a step forward in my journey to become a confident, capable, and creative Python developer.
-The goal isn’t just to complete small tasks—but to think like a developer, solve problems logically, and write code that communicates clearly.
+The goal isn’t just to complete small tasks but to think like a developer, solve problems logically, and write code that communicates clearly.

 ---

 ## 🛠✨ Technologies & Tools Used

-This CLI project suite is built entirely using **Python** and its powerful built-in capabilities—no third-party libraries, packages, or GUI frameworks were used.
+This CLI project suite is built entirely using **Python** and its powerful built in capabilities.
+No third party libraries, packages, or GUI frameworks were used.
 The focus is on writing clean, lightweight, and dependency-free code that runs seamlessly in any standard Python environment.

 ### 🔍 Core Technologies & Features